dnsimple/chef-pdns/README.md

 ## Requirements

-IMPORTANT: Please read the Deprecations and Compatibility Notes sections below since there is breaking changes between 2 and 3 versions of this cookbook.
+IMPORTANT: Please read the Deprecations and Compatibility Notes sections below since there are breaking changes between versions 2 and 3 of this cookbook.

 ### Deprecations

-  - The recipe and attribute based way of setting different PowerDNS installs is completely deprecated, there is not  attributes in the newest version of this cookbok and just a simple empty `default` recipe.
+  - The recipe and attribute based way of setting different PowerDNS installs is completely deprecated, there are no  attributes in the newest version of this cookbok neither recipes to add to the run list.
   - `pdnsrecord` and `domainrecord` resources have been deprecated since they were coupled with sqlite3 backend.
   - Ubuntu 12.02 support has been removed, if you want this platform to be supported PRs are welcome, see Contributing  section at the end of this document.

 ### Compatibility Notes

-**This cookbook is being completely rewritten, transitioning from an attribute centric design to a newer resource based design.
+**This cookbook has been completely rewritten, transitioning from an attribute recipe based design to a newer resource based design.

 TLDR: